 You can tell from his manuscript that Dr. Simeons was concerned with individuals who were so nervous about p3 that would try to continue eating the 500 calories even once the hCG was gone, scared to eat more for fear of gaining weight.
 So we know not to do go that far.
 But he was less clear on how much more we were actually supposed to eat.
-I think portion sizes have gone up QUITE a bit since his day, so our perception of what’s a “normal” amount of food is often not accurate and is actually too much. (find article on portion size changes in the past 50 years).
+I think portion sizes have gone up QUITE a bit since his day, so our perception of what’s a “normal” amount of food is often not accurate and is actually too much.

-I am again the perfect example of this mistake.
+I am again the perfect example of the overeating mistake.
 I am guilty of overdoing it in p3.
 While I am very strict about not eating the starches and sugars, I have not been smart in the past when it came to amounts of food.
 I would often feel myself getting overly full, which is not good.
 Since you just spent several weeks eating very little food, your body is not going to be well equipped to handle too much food at first- it makes more logical sense to add amounts of food in more gradually- your digestion will thank you as well!

 If you think about this logically it’s really quite reasonable.
 When a person does a cleanse where they are taking only liquids or only vegetables for a certain period of time, it’s a common known fact that re-introducing meat, or solid foods must be done slowly- you don’t go from a 10 day juice fast to a first meal of fried chicken.
 Those who have done such things have lived to tell their stories of doubled over pain.
 So the same principle applies.